Introducing Beacon by Jamf Threat Labs

 The team behind the service

-The Jamf Threat Labs Mac team is comprised of security researchers, analysts and engineers.
-The team lives and breathes Apple — they author books on Mac threat hunting, are contributors of the macOS Security Compliance Project and give talks at Mac security conferences.
-By being entirely focused on Mac, they can hone in on Mac-specific threats and its unique threat hunting needs: macOS internals, TTPs of threat actors and attacker behaviors.
-Examples include:
+The Jamf Threat Labs Mac team is comprised of security researchers, analysts and detection engineers.
+The team lives and breathes Apple — they author books on threat hunting, are contributors of the macOS Security Compliance Project and give talks at security conferences.
+By being entirely focused on Mac, they can home in its specific threats and unique threat hunting needs, TTPs of threat actors and attacker behaviors.

 Jamf Threat Labs research is implemented at Jamf in different ways:

-With Beacon, Jamf Threat Labs can now directly secure your macOS environment.
+With Beacon, that same Jamf Threat Labs team can now directly secure your macOS environment.

 Continuous and retro hunting